 Technically, Sinornithosaurus is classified as a dromaeosaur (raptor to you and me), based on the oversized, sickle-shaped single claws on each of its hind feet.
 However, it bears a greater resemblance to other dino-birds (like Archaeopteryx and Incisivosaurus) than to famous raptors like Deinonychus or Velociraptor.

 The latest news about Sinornithosaurus (as of December 2009) is that it may well have been a venomous dinosaur, as evidenced by fossilized pouches found connected by ducts to its snake-like fangs.
 Judging by the anatomy of modern animals, it would be surprising if these sacs weren't exactly what they appear to be--repositories of venom that this feathered dinosaur used to immobilize (or kill) its prey.
-(Hold the presses: yet another study says the "pouches" were created when this specimen's incisors loosened from their sockets, and aren't evidence of a venomous lifestyle.
-More news as events warrant!)
+(But hold the presses: a more recent study concludes that the "pouches" of Sinornithosaurus were created when this individual's incisors loosened from their sockets, and aren't evidence of a venomous lifestyle after all.)